-From the funds provided in Specific Appropriations 7 and 90, funding is included for library media materials, the purchase of science lab materials and supplies, the purchase of dual enrollment instructional materials, and the purchase of digital instructional materials for students with disabilities.
-School districts shall pay for instructional materials used for the instruction of public high school students who are earning credit toward high school graduation under the dual enrollment program as provided in section 1011.62, Florida Statutes (F.S.).
+From the funds provided in Specific Appropriations 7 and 90, funding is included for library media materials, the purchase of science lab materials and supplies, the purchase of dual enrollment

 The funds provided for instructional materials may also be used by school districts to purchase electronic devices and technology equipment and infrastructure that comply with the eligible expenditures authorized pursuant to section 1011.62, F.S.
 Prior to release of the funds by the department to a school district for the purchase of electronic devices or technology equipment or infrastructure, the district must: (1) certify that it has the instructional materials necessary to provide instruction aligned to the adopted statewide benchmarks and standards, and (2) include an expenditure plan for the purchase of electronic devices and technology equipment and infrastructure that demonstrates its compliance with section 1011.62, F.S.
 The department shall provide a report to the legislature on or before March 1, that details the district expenditures for these funds to demonstrate compliance with the amount made available for such purchases.